 Sun worshippers can stretch out on Camps Bay’s beautiful white sandy beach and dip their toes into the refreshing Atlantic Ocean.

 Every day is party time in Camps Bay and you will definitely need more than a week to get to know all the best spots for eating, drinking and having a relaxing time.
 It is trendy, it is sought-after and it is high class.

-Camps Bay is where the Hollywood set on location in Cape Town comes to play, making it the perfect holiday spot for you too.
+Camps Bay Beach is where the Hollywood set on location in Cape Town comes to play, making it the perfect holiday spot for you too.

 You don’t have to compromise on life’s little pleasures when booking a luxury self-catering holiday apartment in Camps Bay.
 Apartments in this affluent area generally afford you the opportunity to have an easy, upmarket lock-up-and-go style holiday close to all the action.

 Sprawl out in a luxury self-catering holiday villa in Camps Bay if you’re planning on watching some of the action on the beach strip from the privacy of your villa’s deck or patio.
 Toast the sun setting over the vast Atlantic Ocean and treasure memorably experiences together with your holiday companions.